Hadoop Tutorial for Big Data Enthusiasts – The Optimal way of Learning Hadoop

 - IBM – Proprietary distribution is known as Big Insights.

 All the databases have provided native connectivity with Hadoop for fast data transfer.
 Because, to transfer data from Oracle to Hadoop, you need a connector.

 All flavors are almost same and if you know one, you can easily work on other flavors as well.

-Hence, in conclusion to this Big Data tutorial, we can say that Apache Hadoop is the most popular and powerful big data tool.
+On concluding this Hadoop tutorial, we can say that Apache Hadoop is the most popular and powerful big data tool.
 Big Data stores huge amount of data in the distributed manner and processes the data in parallel on a cluster of nodes.
 It provides the world’s most reliable storage layer- HDFS.
 Batch processing engine MapReduce and Resource management layer- YARN.
-4 daemons (NameNode, datanode, node manager, resource manager) run in Hadoop to ensure Hadoop functionality.

 On summarizing this Hadoop Tutorial, I want to give you a quick revision of all the topics we have discussed

 - Reason for Hadoop’s Invention